0xj4an/ReFi-DAO-Website/content/resources-hub/documents/local-node-membership-agreement.md

 - Share improvements or customizations in a way that supports other nodes and global innovation
 - License co-created public goods under Creative Commons or similarly open terms, where possible

-This practice fosters **collective intelligence** and accelerates the movement’s impact globally.
+This practice fosters **collective intelligence** and accelerates the movement's impact globally.

 ### **6.3 Brand Governance & IP Stewardship**